spences10/blog.scottspence.me/src/pages/2018/2018-01-01-make-time-for-100doc/index.md

-That was the overriding message I got when I started out in freeCodeCamp it's a fun and exciting time and you will see a lot of articles along the lines of 'hey look at me I was a school teacher before now I'm earning $100k as a engineer for x startup'
+That was the overriding message I got when I started out in freeCodeCamp it's a fun and exciting time and you will see a lot of articles along the lines of 'hey look at me I was a school teacher before, now I'm earning $100k as a engineer for x startup'

 I don't mean this in a mean spirited or passive aggressive way, but if you're starting out in web development and you surround yourself with